Chefclub/shopify-node-app/README.md

+## Deprecation of `shopify-express`

+:exclamation: **This project is currently based on deprecated technology** (the `shopify-express` module).
+We will be updating it to use tools more inline with our internal node applications shortly.

+In the meantime if you would like a headstart learning some of our other tools, [this workshop](https://github.com/Shopify/unite-react-node-app-workshop/blob/master/workshop.md) can help you get started.
+You can also jump straight to the final `step7` branch to have a reasonable starting place to build an app from.
+Note that it is not, however, meant to be a production ready app boilerplate.

+If you would like to go straight to the source, many of our application libraries can be found in the [quilt](https://github.com/Shopify/quilt) repo.
+These are all used internally and written against technologies we use for our own applications.

 # Shopify Node App

 The goal of this example app is to provide a starting point for Shopify app developers so that they will be able to quickly